Altered-commits/Transpiler-in-Python/README.md

 This Python transpiler converts custom language to C code.
 Made as a college project by two `2nd-year completed` individuals.

 ## Features
 1. Preprocessor capable of handling `include` and `define` directives without the need for '#' symbol.
 Can access files within folders using '.' syntax.
+It also processes single line comments.
 2. Transpiler capable of handling:
-    - Primitive types such as ints, floats, chars.
+    - Primitive types such as ints, floats, chars, strings.
-    - Variable assignments and re-assignments.
+    - Variable assignments, re-assignments and globals.
     - Arithmetic, Logical and Comparision operators.
     - if-elif-else condition.
+    - for, while and do-while loops.
+    - user defined and built-in functions.

 ## Usage